TV Tropes Needs Your Help

-- The new Battlestar Galactica may be an instance in which this trope is justified; except for having artificial gravity and the jump drive (which is, admittedly, a big "except"), their tech isn't any more advanced than real life.
+- Battlestar Galactica (Reimagined) may be an instance in which this trope is justified; except for having artificial gravity and the jump drive (which is, admittedly, a big "except"), their tech isn't any more advanced than real life.

 - The old BSG (iirc) and Star Wars' Rebel Alliance fighters (definitely) had the same effect for their military radio comms.
 It's a close simulation of the actual sound of single sideband radio, as still used by ham operators today, and military voice comms a few decades ago.
 Besides the "telephone filter" there is a slight, and changing, pitch shift.
 Note too that the new BSG calls it "wireless," not "radio," and that their "civilian" radio does not have the SSB effect.
 Speaking of new BSG tech, while they have computers (with image enhancement software) they don't seem to have television.
 Hm, maybe the latter explains how they had time to invent jump drives and artificial gravity!

 - Hmm.
 It seems that in Caprica's time, when they invented the Cylons, they did have television. "'Curiouser and curiouser,' said Alice."

 - Television was present on the twelve colonies (Baltar did an interview just before the original attack).
 Its likely that after the attack and while on the run, there were just no adequate facilities for a TV production and/or there weren't a lot of TVs that were brought along anyway.